taylorjcolaizzi/ode3-taylorjcolaizzi/README.md

     Solution (projScPY.py[ipynb]) using an older interface scipy.integrate.odeint¶ (see comments here: https://docs.scipy.org/doc/scipy/reference/integrate.html).
 I do not recommend using this interface any longer.

 The notebook versions contain additional comments on using the integrators.

+# Part A

+1. I did this and it's in the src file.
+It's based on RKnDemo.cpp.

+2. Energy is completely conserved, since there is no loss due to non-conservative forces (air drag).
+Increasing the number of steps will decrease the step size.
+Taking a very small number of steps (4) will decrease the maximum y height.
+I suspect this is because when you look at fewer points, you're less likely to be clustered around the extremum.
+Increasing the number of steps (400) filled out the plot more and had no meaningful effect on the y observation when compared to the default (200).

+3.